gitronald/dtables/README.md

 [![Build Status](https://travis-ci.org/gitronald/dtables.svg?branch=master)](https://travis-ci.org/gitronald/dtables)
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/dtables)](http://cran.r-project.org/package=dtables)

-* The goal of dtables is to quickly and intelligently generate useful and presentable descriptives frequencies and statistics tables with minimal input.
+* The goal of dtables is to quickly and intelligently generate useful and presentable descriptive frequencies and statistics tables with minimal input.
 * The purpose of dtables is really just to make my life, and hopefully yours, a little easier.
 * If you have any questions or want to help out feel free to send me an email or a pull request!
 My email can be found in the DESCRIPTION.